Doone Kennedy

-Biography

 Early and personal life

 Kennedy was born Lorna Doone Pleasance Brewer on 10 May 1927.
 She was raised on a New South Wales sheep farm.
 Brewer dropped out of school when she was 16 years old to find work following the outbreak of World War II.
 She was hired by the Bank of New South Wales in 1944, which transferred her twice, first to Sydney and then to Hobart, where she arrived in April 1947 at the age of 19.
 She soon met John Kennedy, her future husband, who was fifteen years older than her.
 John Kennedy had been an Australian POW who was forced to work on the Burma Railway by the Japanese during World War II.
 The couple married in 1949 and had two children.
 John Kennedy later served as an alderman on the Hobart City Council from 1970 until 1982.
 He once ran for Lord Mayor himself, but lost the election.